7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 Azure Resource Manager provides a consistent management layer to perform tasks through Azure PowerShell, Azure CLI, Azure portal, REST API, and client SDKs.

+Important
+- SLA - Service Level Agree is ratio of commitments to uptime and connectivity
+	- VM 99.95% in a Avaliability Set
+	- VM with Premium SSD 99.9%
+	- VM with Standard SSD 99.5%
+	- VM with Standard HDD 95%

 #### Create Resources

 Create a Disk